fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 Additionally the semantics of type tests are adjusted slightly to account for the possibility that `null` is a legitimate value, e.g. so that `match None with :? int option -> true | _ -> false` returns `true`.
 Here `None` is represented as `null`.
 This is done through helpers `TypeTestGeneric` and `TypeTestFast`.
 We should consider whether this needs documenting or adjusting in the same way as `UnboxGeneric` and `UnboxFast`, though on first glance I don't believe it does.

+### Interaction with default values

+F# does some analysis related to whether types have default values or not.
+This is used to
+1. determine if a field can be left uninitialized after being annotated with `DefaultValue`
+2. determine if a type containing a field of this type itself has a default value
+3. determine if the default struct constructor can be called, e.g. `DateTime()`.
+For F#-defined types this can only be called if the struct type has a default value
+4. For struct types, to determine if the `'T when 'T : (new : unit -> 'T)` is satisfied.

+Historically .NET reference types have always been considered to have default values.
+We should consider whether `string` is now considered to have a default value, or more dpecifically whether we should report optional nullability warnings when there is a difference between the cases of old and new-nullability rules.